LogoLogo

 Contact Us

 The term "other builders" needs some clarification.
-Marscot Plastics, Inc of Fall River, MA was the first builder of the Dolphin 24.
-It is not clear to this writer if Marscot Plastics, Inc., was at that time an independent company, or already owned by O'Day as a separate subsidiary at the time of the start of Dolphin production, or was acquired later.
-Click here to see the nameplate on Hull #10.
+There were 3 primary builders of Dolphins - O'Day/Marscot Plastics, Yankee Yachts and Pacific Dolphin.
+Marscot Plastics, Inc. of Fall River, MA was the first builder of the Dolphin 24.
+It is not clear to this writer if Marscot Plastics, Inc. was, at the time of the start of Dolphin production, an independent company, or already owned by O'Day as a separate subsidiary, or was acquired later.
+Click here to see the nameplate on Hull #10, built by Marscot Plastics for G. D. O'Day and Associates..
 Whatever the actual corporate relationship and timing, in 1958-1960 O'Day and Marscot Plastics were very close.
-At some point Marscot became the maunfacturing arm of O'Day.
+At some point Marscot became the manufacturing arm of O'Day, probably in late 1960..

-After a fire at the O'Day/Marscot Fall River plant in 1960, having molded/built the first 13 boats, O'Day contracted 25 boats to be built by Lunn Laminates in Long Island.
+After a reported fire at the O'Day/Marscot Fall River plant sometime in mid or later 1960, having molded/built 29 boats O'Day contracted 25 boats to be built by Lunn Laminates in Long Island.
 After the contract was completed the molds were returned to O'Day, we think.
-It is possible that the Dolphin did not fit in well with O'Day's other, mostly smaller boat production and for reasons of economy, capacity, high import duty in Canada, and/or other reasons, O'Day had other builders finish boats from molded parts O'Day supplied.
-These were called Kits.
-Also, some individual buyers bought boats in various stages of completion, from a bare fiberglass hull to a stripped out, no interior, fiberglass hull/deck.
+It is possible that the Dolphin did not fit in well with O'Day's other, mostly smaller boat production, and for reasons of economy, capacity, high import duty in Canada, and/or other reasons, O'Day had other builders finish boats from molded parts O'Day supplied.
+These were called "Kits".
+Also, some individual buyers bought boats in various stages of completion, from a bare fiberglass hull to a stripped out, no interior, fiberglass hull/deck/cockpit shell.
+The following are the 'other builders' we know of - it would not be surprising to the writer if another small contract builder turned up.

 1) Lunn Laminates in Port Washington, NY was a family owned company that was a contract manufacturer for fiberglass components for many different customers including the US Navy - torpedo tubes and periscope housing parts.
 They also built the tooling and were the first builder of the Allied boat Seawind.
 According to Roy Berg, former chief engineer at Lunn, they received a contract from O'Day to build 25 Dolphins in 1960.
 The tooling reportedly came from O'Day and was possibly modified in some ways.

 For example, the original O'Day/Marscot tooling produced a hull in 2 full length pieces which were then bonded together.
 Lunn reportedly modified the tooling to make the hull in one piece although this has not been confirmed.
 Lunn-built Dolphins also had a reputation for being lighter, or at least with weight redistributed, ie., lighter decks.
+This effort to build a lighter Dolphin may have ended with some boats having very high glass to resin ratios (resin starved) that resulted in water permeation through the laminate (See Hound).
 Lunn was a very important builder in these early days of the Dolphin and your field investigators are working hard to better understand their role.
+Click here to read more about this builder.

 Your webmaster met with "Uncle Bill" just recently and he was a wonderful source of information about the early days of fiberglass boat building.
 We are planning to meet again and together will try to fill in some gaps in our understanding of the early Dolphin days.
 He mentioned that when Palmer Scott retired from O'Day he came to work at F.L.Tripp part time bringing a wealth of fiberglass manufacturing technology and know how with him.
 He also told me that he remembered building Imp (later to become Recovery) for 'that guy from the brokerage firm".
 This was Hal White from the firm White, Weld.